-3. Inconsistency between Consent Condition IEA Team Comments: and CEMP Plan In future projects, where there is a Lessons Learnt taken forward into other Retrospective issue; Lessons Learnt Corrective and The Sediment & Water Quality Management need to seek a waiver or variation to projects and the demolition project taken forward into other projects and the preventative actions Plan (SWQMP) contained a variation to method requirements within a Development (SSD 5544 Mods1); demolition project (SSD 5544 MOD 1); no continue to be applied in of monitoring Tributyltin (TBT) - the variation Consent, Caltex will use correct , , , , , , , , , , , , , , , , , , , , recurrence of this issue observed by the Terminal and demolition was clearly identified and formally approved by variation protocols described in the Early engagement of DPE IEA Team on the SSD audit. operations. the DPE.
-However, this variation (from real-time Development Consent. , , , 127 Tourn on the oob addit operatione. monitoring of TBT to grab sampling) was Bevelopment Consent. inconsistent with Consent Condition C3 and C35f states that a Consent Condition shall prevail over a CEMP (irrespective of whether it is ļ · · · · · approved).
+3. Inconsistency between Consent Condition IEA Team Comments: and CEMP Plan In future projects, where there is a Lessons Learnt taken forward into other Retrospective issue; Lessons Learnt Corrective and The Sediment & Water Quality Management need to seek a waiver or variation to projects and the demolition project taken forward into other projects and the preventative actions Plan (SWQMP) contained a variation to method requirements within a Development (SSD 5544 Mods1); demolition project (SSD 5544 MOD 1); no continue to be applied in of monitoring Tributyltin (TBT) - the variation Consent, Caltex will use correct (GGB GG 1 1 MGGG 1), recurrence of this issue observed by the Terminal and demolition was clearly identified and formally approved by variation protocols described in the Early engagement of DPE IEA Team on the SSD audit. • Larry engagement of Di L TEA Team on the 55D audit. operations. the DPE.
+However, this variation (from real-time Development Consent. monitoring of TBT to grab sampling) was inconsistent with Consent Condition C3 and C35f states that a Consent Condition shall prevail over a CEMP (irrespective of whether it is approved).
 The change was relatively minor and communicated transparently and consistent with the Environment Protection License.
 Thus the IEA team assessed this as an administrative non-compliance - not using correct variation protocols.
 Applicable Consent Conditions C3, C35f 4.
-Submission of documents to external IEA Team Comments: parties Future such projects will establish a Internal audit completed to confirm TEA Team Comments.
-The Development Consent specifies that certain central repository for registering all remaining submission requirements Sighted effective application of the Corrective and documents must be submitted to various document submissions and any (Mods 1) Lessons Learnt on the IEA of SSD 5544 preventative actions authorities e.g. Director-General, EPA, DPI Regulatory approvals associated with (Mods 1) demolition project.
+Submission of documents to external IEA Team Comments: parties Future such projects will establish a Internal audit completed to confirm The Development Consent specifies that certain central repository for registering all remaining submission requirements Sighted effective application of the Corrective and documents must be submitted to various document submissions and any (Mods 1) Lessons Learnt on the IEA of SSD 5544 preventative actions authorities e.g. Director-General, EPA, DPI Regulatory approvals associated with ( demolition project.
 No recurrence of the continue to be applied in (Fisheries), SPC as applicable. the project, any communications with Making better use of Caltex tools issue from records sampled.
-Terminal and demolition There was no direct evidence available that the authorities and other external (Cintellate) to track document location records campion. operations. submissions, due dates and Records kept of interactions with operatione. some of the required documents had been submitted. interested parties. responsibilities, etc. Regulators via Caltex tools (Cintellate) Applicable Consent Conditions responsibilities, etc. regulatore via Gallox toole (Gillellate) ··· C4 - Post Dredging Water Quality Report C12 - Coastal and Hydrodynamic Processes C28 - Post Construction Road Dilapidation Report D7 - Compliance Tracking Reports

-5. Public Communications IEA Team Comments: Although Caltex has shown evidence of various means of communication with interested parties and stakeholders, communication on the current implementation status of the project was not available on the public website.
-Applicable Consent Condition D6 The Kurnell Site Conversion page within the Caltex Public website was previously updated to confirm that the SSD5353 had been completed.
+Terminal and demolition There was no direct evidence available that the authorities and other external (Cintellate) to track document operations. some of the required documents had been interested parties. submissions, due dates and Records kept of interactions with • submitted. microstou partiou. responsibilities, etc. Regulators via Caltex tools (Cintellate) Applicable Consent Conditions Tooportoismittoo, oto.
+C4 - Post Dredging Water Quality Report C12 - Coastal and Hydrodynamic Processes C28 - Post Construction Road Dilapidation • Report D7 - Compliance Tracking Reports means of command stakeholder implementation x has shown evidence of various munication with interested parties ers, communication on the current in status of the project was not e public website.
+The Kurnell Site Conversion page within the Caltex Public website was previously updated to confirm that the SSD5353 had been completed.
 An improved process has been put in place to monitor the status of the current Refinery Demolition project on a quarterly basis.
 The Kurnell Site Conversion page within the Caltex Public website is now updated when the status changes.
 In addition to the comments made previously, an additional Cintellate action is in place to undertake a quarterly review of the Public website to ensure that all data is current.
 Caltex Website reviewed this audit - up-to-date.
 Action effective.
 2018 Comments: ISO auditor checked the Caltex Public website to see if MOD2 & 3 documents had been uploaded - all OK.
 Corrective and preventative actions continue to be applied in Terminal and demolition operations.

 APPENDIX 2.
-ENVIRONMENTAL PERFORMANCE AGAINST ACTIVE CONSENT CONDITIONS

-1. SSD5544 (includes MODS 1, 2 & 3 Demolition Works)
+ENVIRONMENTAL PERFORMANCE AGAINST ACTIVE SSD5544 CONSENT CONDITIONS (includes MODS 1, 2, 3; 4 and 5 Demolition Works)